kwoctcrazy/hbd/README.md

 #### [See it Live](https://kwoctcrazy.github.io/happy-birthday-bitchass/)

-#### Update: Also you can customize all the texts without modifying the code!

 On the birthday of a special friend, I felt like the generic happy birthday text just wasn't gonna work for me.
 So I put together this animated web page at the last minute to wish them Happy Birthday.

 I decided to publish it so that you can use it to make the special people in your life feel a bit more of what they truly are: special.